al-exe/mp3-ripper/README.md

 # mp3-ripper

-Lightning-speed MP3 downloading and tagging from YouTube — with automatic cover embedding.
+Lightning speed MP3 downloading and tagging from YouTube with automatic cover embedding.

 ## 🎧 What This Does